steelbrain/promisify/README.md

 })
 ```

-But if you set throw to false, here's how it would react
+But if you set throwError to false, here's how it would react

 ```js
 'use babel'